chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

       action :nothing
     end

 .notes We use the :: in front of File due to Ruby namespacing.
+A common guard is "grep -q" or even "grep -qx".

 # Uncommon Resources